KhalidAlnujaidi/KhalidAlnujaidi.github.io/_pages/about.md

 I am enthusiastic and a fanatic about the field of AI.
 After finishing an internship as a researh assistnat, i have continued to independently learn about the vast world of and AI technology.

-Since the best way to learn is by doing, i have gone on to build several passion projects (My one winning a TesorFlow Community Award).
+Since the best way to learn is by doing, i have gone on to build several passion projects (My best one winning a TensorFlow Community Award).
 One project turned into a full fledged research topic.

 Looking to persue a graduate program after comleting BCs.